AndreasErodotou/DailyTodoList/README.md

 1. **User-Friendly Interface:**
 Leveraging the capabilities of PrimeNG, the project offers an intuitive and responsive user interface.
 Users can easily interact with their tasks, view their status, and navigate through the application's features.

+1. **Switch View Mode:**
+Users are able to switch to card and table view modes.

 ## Future Extensions

-1. **Switch View Mode:**
-Users will be able to switch to card and table view modes
+1. **Use Tabs:**
+Show data in 3 different tabs:
+    - Pending Tasks Tab
+    - Finished Tasks Tab
+    - Expired Tasks Tab

 1. **Connect It To Backend**
 User data will be saved to a db